Which of the following equations represents the Ideal Gas Law? | Channels for Pearson+

 1

-Identify the Ideal Gas Law from the list of equations provided.
-The Ideal Gas Law is a fundamental equation in chemistry that relates the pressure, volume, temperature, and amount of gas.
+Identify the Ideal Gas Law equation from the options provided.
+The Ideal Gas Law is a fundamental equation in chemistry that relates the pressure, volume, temperature, and amount of gas in moles.

 Watch next